Skip to main content

-Slutty Vegan founder Pinky Cole Hayes is reportedly stepping into the spotlight as the newest cast member of The Real Housewives of Atlanta.
-According to Media Take Out, Cole Hayes, along with K. Michelle, is currently being tested as “friends of the show” for the upcoming season, following the departure of Brit Eady and Kenya Moore.
-Bravo has not yet confirmed the shake-up, but filming is slated to begin later this summer.
+Slutty Vegan founder Pinky Cole Hayes has joined the season 17 cast of The Real Housewives of Atlanta, set to premiere April 5.
+Cole Hayes, along with K. Michelle, join the cast following the departure of Brit Eady and Kenya Moore.

 The news marks a high-profile crossover for Cole Hayes, who has turned her Slutty Vegan empire into one of the most recognizable brands in the plant-based dining scene.
 Alongside K. Michelle—known for her powerful vocals and unfiltered presence on Love & Hip Hop—Cole Hayes brings an entrepreneurial force to the franchise that insiders say is reinvigorating the energy on set.
 “One thing’s for sure: with K. Michelle’s no-nonsense attitude and Pinky Cole [Hayes’] business boss energy, the new season is already shaping up to be one of the most talked-about yet,” Media Take Out reported.